Jorgee97/CoreMoviesApp/README.md

 - Implementation of Dagger2 for dependency injection.
 - Implementation of RxJava with Retrofit for fetching data from the API.
-- Implementation of MVP for future facility for testing.
+- Implementation of MVP for future implemenation of testing.

 # Future Features